buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_TrafficCalmingDeviceCommon.md

+# Pset_TrafficCalmingDeviceCommon

 Properties for a traffic calming device.
 <!-- end of short definition -->